opf/openproject/CONTRIBUTING.md

 - Create a pull request against a branch of of the <opf/openproject> repository, containing a ***clear description*** of what the pull request attempts to change and/or fix.

-If your pull request **does not contain a description** for what it does and what it's intentions are, we will reject it.
+If your pull request **does not contain a description** for what it does and what its intentions are, we will reject it.
 If you are working on a specific work package from the [list](https://community.openproject.org/projects/openproject/work_packages), you may include a link to that work package in the description, so we can track your work.